Reconfiguring motor circuits for a joint manual and BCI task: Introduction

-One strategy for designing dual-control BCIs is to take advantage of biofeedback and conditioning paradigms that allow for volitional control of neural signals \cite{Fetz1969, Fetz1973, Fetz2007, Moritz2008, Moritz2011,Aflalo2015, Collinger2013}.
-These previous studies show that effective control can be achieved even when selected control units show little prior tuning to motor output, providing a broad candidate population of control signals \cite{Fetz1975}.
+One strategy for designing dual-control BCIs is to take advantage of conditioning paradigms that allow for volitional control of neural signals \cite{Fetz1969, Fetz1973, Fetz2007, Moritz2008, Moritz2011, Aflalo2015}.
+Previous studies show that effective control can be achieved even when selected control units show little prior tuning to motor output, providing a large candidate population of control signals \cite{Fetz1975}.
 Such neural interfaces may thus be adapted to novel simultaneous-control tasks which require the coordination between networks of neurons responsible for movement and brain control \cite{Milovanovic2015}.
-While subpopulations of neurons encoding ipsilateral motion are a candidate control source for the BCI following stroke \cite{Sharma2009}, a robust interface may require recording from the larger population of neurons that are involved in natural, contralateral control.
+However, while subpopulations of neurons encoding ipsilateral motion are a candidate control source for the BCI following stroke \cite{Sharma2009}, a robust interface may require recording from the larger population of neurons that are involved in natural, contralateral control.
 In such cases, networks engaged for brain control and motor control may overlap.
-Proficient dual-control BCI usage thus requires that the networks coordinate or dissociate in a way that supports independent control of both natural movement and the BCI.
+Proficient use of a dual-control BCI thus requires that the networks coordinate or dissociate in a way that supports independent control of both natural movement and the BCI.

-Previous studies do demonstrate flexibility in motor cortex in operating a dual-control BCI.
-In our previous study \cite{Milovanovic2015}, single units that are wrist flexion/extension-tuned in a motor task could be used to control an independent axis in a task that requires concurrent wrist flexion/extension.
-A related study demonstrates similar concurrent-use BCIs are possible in human subjects using ECoG signals \cite{Bashford2016}.
+Previous studies demonstrate that motor cortical activity is flexible enough to operate a dual-control BCI.
+In our previous dual-control BCI study \cite{Milovanovic2015}, single units that are wrist flexion/extension-tuned in a motor task could be used to control an independent axis in a task that requires concurrent wrist flexion/extension.
+In this task, the monkey was able to learn a dual-control task at a rate well above chance.
+Performance, measured as successful trials per minute, improved throughout a session, indicating that the monkey adapted to the task over a matter of minutes.
+A related study demonstrates that similar concurrent-use BCIs are possible in human subjects using ECoG signals \cite{Bashford2016}.
 Another primate study shows robustness to interference from native motor networks \cite{Orsborn2014}.
-In this study, monkeys were required to perform an isometric force generation task and simultaneously perform a BCI center-out task.
-Subjects showed gradual adaptation in performance, with preferred directional tuning of units adapting over the course of learning.
 These studies suggest that dissociation of BCI and motor control networks is indeed possible for the purposes of controlling a dual-control BCI.